Sister Dorothea Kripps, 104, died January 9, 2020, at Villa Saint Vincent, Crookston.

 Gifts in memory of Sister Dorothea may be given to Mount Saint Benedict Foundation.

-To send flowers to Sister Dorothea Kripps' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sister Dorothea Kripps, please visit our floral store.